 If that customer had a 10% off coupon, they would pay $99 for the prints and $4.95 for the shipping for a total of $103.95.
 The markup would then be $89 and your profit would be $75.65.

-If the customer had a $200 print credit, they would only have to pay for the shipping on the order, $4.95.
-They would have $90 left for future orders.
+If the customer had a $200 print credit, they'd only have to pay for the shipping on the order, $4.95.
+They'd have $90 left for future orders.
 Rather than charge your card $110 and then add $85 to your profits, we charge your card $25.00.
 That covers the $10 worth of prints and the $15 that is SmugMug's 15% share of the markup.

 On step three of the cart, when asked for payment info, your customers will be presented with a Coupon Code field if you have at least one active coupon on your account.
-The code is not case-sensitive.
-If their cart contains items from multiple pros offering coupons, they will be able to select the pro and enter one code for each pro.
+The code is not case sensitive.
+If their cart contains items from multiple pros offering coupons, they'll be able to select the pro and enter one code for each pro.
 The discount will be applied immediately and will be visible to them as they complete their order.

 Every type of coupon, with the exception of the at cost and shipping coupons, could be created such that a customer is able to order prints below cost.

-In the first two examples, there is no pro profit so only the overage in the base cost of prints will be charged to your credit card.
+In the first two examples, there's no pro profit, so only the overage in the base cost of prints would be charged to your credit card.
 In the case of a print credit, the base cost of the prints as well as SmugMug's 15% share of any markup would be charged to your card on file.

-You can always return to your Managing Coupons page and click on any coupon to edit it.
+You can always return to your Manage Coupons page and click on any coupon to edit it.
 The only thing you may not change after creating a coupon is its type.

-Currently coupons apply to all prints, merchandise, and downloads for all printable images on your site and are not product specific.
+Answers to Common RequestsCurrently, coupons apply to all prints, merchandise, and downloads for all printable images on your site and aren't product specific.

 You can make coupons gallery specific.
 If your customer orders from other galleries, the discount will apply only to the ones you chose.

-Coupons can't be combined, and it's one coupon per Business account user (pro), per order.
+Coupons can't be combined, and it's one coupon per account user, per order.

 To delete a coupon, expire it by setting the expiration date in the past.